AFN Berlin

 This transmitter at Clayallee was also used to broadcast AFN TV Berlin, 1986.

 AFN Berlin was a US military broadcast station located at Podbielskiallee 28 in Berlin-Dahlem.
 It started broadcasting at noon on August 4, 1945, with the Rhapsody in Blue by George Gershwin.
-The TV studio was located on Saargemünder Strasse, across from the Berlin Brigade Headquarters compound.
+The TV studio was located on Saargemünder Strasse, across from Berlin Brigade Headquarters.

 During the Berlin Blockade, AFN Berlin started broadcasting around the clock.
 After the construction of the Berlin Wall, AFN Berlin radio stayed on the air 24/7 until July 1994.
-TV programming was normally from 15:00 to 01:00 weekdays and 12:00 to 01:00 on weekends during the mid-1970s.
+TV programming was normally from 15:00 to 01:00 on weekdays and 12:00 to 01:00 on weekends during the mid-1970s.